Greenway Wastewater Treatment Plant Climate Change Resiliency

 Impacts:

-2. Thames Valley Parkway (TVP) / Terry Fox Parkway: At a certain phase of the project, it is expected that a closure of Terry Fox Parkway and the TVP will be required to facilitate work along the north side of Greenway Wastewater Treatment Plant.
-At this point “No Through Access” in either direction will be possible through the active construction zone for the safety of the public.
-It is anticipated that the closure could be as long as 6 months, starting in late 2024 and lasting until spring of 2025.
+2. Thames Valley Parkway (TVP) / Terry Fox Parkway: At a certain phase of the project, it is expected that a closure of the Terry Fox Parkway and the Thames Valley Parkway (TVP) will be required to facilitate work along the north side of Greenway Wastewater Treatment Plant.
+“No Through Access” in either direction will be necessary for the safety of the public as this will be an active construction zone.
+The TVP and Terry Fox Parkway are anticipated to be closed temporarily sometime after January 1, 2025 and shall not extend beyond March 5, 2025.

 About this project